Today, I want to teach you how to make your own yummy customized herbal cough drops so that you never have to buy the store bought kind again!

 - Schisandra: another wonderful adaptogen; helps your body cope with stress and illness

 - Thyme: for upper respiratory conditions, coughs & bronchitis; antiviral; antibacterial

 - Valerian Root: helps you sleep, promotes relaxation

 - Violet Leaf: soothing; potential anti-cancer benefits

 - Yarrow: lowers fever, helpful for colds & indigestion

 Some links in this post are affiliate links.
 That means if you click on one and purchase something, I get a small commission for sending a customer their way.
-This costs you nothing extra, but does provide a way to cover blogging expenses.
+This costs you nothing extra, but helps me keep this site ad-free.
 Thank you! :)